benwilcock/node-express/README.md

 # node-express

-This is a starter ExpressJs project.
+This is a simple Node JS sample project which uses the Express framework.
+This project offers a homepage with a customizable message, a health endpoint, and simple REST API.

-To setup the project before running for the first time you need to run the command `npm install` to install the projects dependencies.
+Before running for the first time you need to install the project dependencies.
+Run the command `npm install` to install them all.
 A list of these dependencies can be found in the `package.json` file.
+They include Express, EJS, and Jest.

 You can run the server as a standalone app using `npm run server` command in the root of the project.
 The server will be listening to request on port `3000`.
 You can test the server in a browser by accessing `http://localhost:3000` or via `cURL` or `httpie`.

+## Running Tests

+Some unit tests have been provided which use the Jest unit testing framework.

+From the root folder of the project, run the command `npm test`.
+Jest will then execute the test quite and report back the unit testing results.

+## Viewing The Homepage

+Point your browser to`http://localhost:3000`

+## Viewing The Messages REST Endpoint

+Point your browser to`http://localhost:3000/api/messages` or follow the link on the homepage.

 # Dynamically Reload The Local Server On Code Changes